-The main area of previous landfilling to be restored is to the north of the new general waste cells and west of the bulky waste trench where an endemic plant restoration trial has been taking place.
-This area does not comprise putrescible waste and is not an attractant to birds..
-Ideally, these areas would be re-profiled to improve the visual amenity of the area.
-There are no immediate plans to do so.
+The main area of previous landfilling is to the north of the new general waste cells and west of the bulky waste trench.
+This area has been re-profiled to create a further bulky waste cell and to improve the visual amenity of the area.
+This area does not comprise putrescible waste and is not an attractant to birds.